 How to choose the right backpack size for your travels

-The destination, length, and purpose of your trip will all affect how much and what stuff you need to bring, and therefore, what size backpack you need.
+The destination, length, and purpose of your trip will all affect how much and what stuff you need to bring, and therefore, what size backpack you need - the best backpack size depends on your trip.
 So these are some questions that you should always ask yourself when shopping for a travel backpack:

 How long is your trip?

 Obviously, a weekend trip isn’t going to require as many clothes or as much stuff as multi-week travels.
 If you’re traveling for more than a few days, you’ll probably want to bring a few more clothes with you, a few more toiletries, and therefore, a larger bag.
 And for shorter trips, you don’t want to haul around an unnecessarily large backpack with empty space.

 Watch this video: 13 days in Europe with Just One Bag